lfenzo/lfenzo/README.md

 ## About Me

-Computer Science undergrad at @ufscar and Data Science Intern at [BigData](https://www.linkedin.com/company/big-data-brasil-/), currently working on forecasting pipelines and data analysis.
+Computer Science undergrad at @ufscar and Data Scientist at [BigData](https://www.linkedin.com/company/big-data-brasil-/), currently working on forecasting pipelines and data analysis.
 I like to design and automate things.

 ---------